When someone willfully breaks or damages the trust that you once had in them,

 The connection you once had with them has been damaged, and it may be gone, for good.

-When someone breaks your trust, there is no person or thing: not sex, earthquakes, tornadoes, alcohol, drugs, a material thing (like a new house, car, apartment, money, or job), a new lover, or the threat of impending death that has the power to bring it back.
+When someone breaks your trust, there is no person or thing: not sex, earthquakes, tornadoes, alcohol, drugs, a material thing (like a new house, car, apartment, money), or the threat of impending death that has the power to bring it back.

 Yes, a temporary remedy may stop or numb the pain that you feel when what you valued, or made you feel safe, is broken, absent, or no longer there.

 But trust is an abstract thing; it is something that you give to the ones you love.

 It is not readily available, or growing on trees for anyone to gain at will.

-Therefore, when the trust you have with someone is broken, or taken for granted, it is quite possible that it will not come again to that someone from you.
+Therefore, when the trust you have with someone is broken, or taken for granted, it is quite possible that you will never trust that person again.
+Unfortunately, sometimes people do burn their bridges.

 But, if not, what will mend a broken trust?

 For me, it takes many steps, and thus many thoughtful acts of penance, for a person to regain my trust.

 The first is to “fess up,” to be honest, and to break through layers of shame and denial.

-However, a person who has learned to be dishonest cannot and will not sustain honest behavior,
+However, a person who has repeatedly repressed or denied the truth will probably not sustain honest behavior,

-And definitely not when being dishonest has become their way of living and moving in the world.
+And definitely not when being dishonest has been their modus operandi.

 And, if almost everyone around them is being dishonest; or, if their environment enables them – and others – to pretend that everything is “all good”,